Laplace expansions and tree decompositions: A faster polytime algorithm for shallow nearest-neighbour Boson Sampling: Tree decomposition manipulations

+\paragraph{} Finally, to verify Axiom~\ref{def:treedec-axiom-subtree} requiring that the set of all nodes containing a row (resp. column) forms a subtree of $T$, we note that this is already the case in $\mathrm{T}$, and that removing a node cannot invalidate this. \end{proof}

 \begin{example}[disjoint graphs] As an illustrative special case, suppose that $t$ has no columns as above, and also no rows, i.e. $\rho(t) = \varnothing$.
 This clearly satisfies the conditions of Lemma~\ref{lemma:skipping-nodes}.
 Denote $T_1$ the set of ancestors of $t$ and $T_2$ the set of descendants of $t$, both subtrees of $T$.
 Since $t$ is completely empty, by Axiom~\ref{def:treedec-axiom-subtree}, the two trees $T_1$ and $T_2$ correspond to blocks of the matrix which share no rows nor columns.
 We can also view this as joining together two independent graphs (and their tree decompositions), by putting an empty node between them.
-Up to an appropriate permutation of rows and columns, corresponding to a change of basis, the matrix is block diagonal and its permanent is the product of permanents of blocks.
-In terms of the tree decomposition, the value $P[t](\varnothing, \varnothing)$ (which is the only entry in the table $P[t]$) stores the permanent of the tree~$T_2$. \end{example}
+Up to an appropriate permutation of rows and columns, corresponding to a change of basis, the matrix is block diagonal and its permanent is the product of permanents of blocks. \end{example}

-\begin{note} An important formal detail is that $\mathrm{T} \setminus t$ is not equivalent (for computing the permanent) to $\mathrm{T}$ if there exists a row vertex $\ket i \in \rho(t)$ that is not contained in any other node, i.e. when the requirement that $\rho(t) \subseteq \rho(T \setminus t)$ is violated.
-Since $\kappa(t) = \varnothing$, there is no column vertex to which $\ket i$ could be connected, and this corresponds to having a row of all zeros in the matrix.
-So far, we assumed this cannot be the case.
-However, we have to be careful about this when taking restrictions: Suppose there is a column $\bra j$ that has a single non-zero value in row $\ket i$.
-A restriction that removes $\bra j$ must also remove $\ket i$ (and any other similar rows); otherwise, the decomposition would no longer represent the matrix correctly. \end{note}